shanecelis/KeySequences/README.md

 ### How do I find the right char for non-printing characters?

 See the samples.
-They each print the input character and its integer value.
+While running, they each print the input character and its integer value.

 ## TODO

-- Add KeySequenceDrawer class a way to record a key sequence similar to [InputAction](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/api/UnityEngine.InputSystem.InputAction.html)'s listen button.
+- Add to the KeySequenceDrawer class a way to record a key sequence similar to [InputAction](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/api/UnityEngine.InputSystem.InputAction.html)'s listen button.

+- Consider adding a global disable for use when [an input field is being used](https://forum.unity.com/threads/how-to-disable-movement-keys-when-typing-into-input-box.389942/#post-4333129).

 ## Acknowledgements